gabby-m056/mpie-p11-getting-started/README.md

 ## Task 3: Translate, Rotating and Scaling Game Objects

 You can translate (i.e. move), rotate and scale Game Objects in a Unity scene by clicking and dragging on them within the Scene View.
 When you click on a Game Object, a transform manipulator (like the one from Blender) will appear.
-This manipulator will allow you to translate, rotate or scale the object depending on the transform mode selected (using the widget at the top left of the UI).
+This manipulator will allow you to translate, rotate or scale the object depending on the transform mode selected (using the widget at the top left of the Scene View).

 ![Image showing transform manipulators](https://github.com/UoY-IM-MPIE/mpie-p11-getting-started/blob/main/Instructions/transform-manipulator.png)